memsql/SingleStoreNETConnector/docs/content/troubleshooting/connection-reuse.md

 ## How to Fix

-For the multithreaded scenario, if concurrent access to the database is truly necessary, create and open a new `MySqlConnection` on each thread.
+For the multithreaded scenario, if concurrent access to the database is truly necessary, create and open a new `SingleStoreConnection` on each thread.
 But in most cases, you should just write code that sequentially `await`s each asychronous operation (without performing them in parallel).

-For the nested access, read all the values from the `MySqlDataReader` into memory, close the reader, then process the values.
+For the nested access, read all the values from the `SingleStoreDataReader` into memory, close the reader, then process the values.
 (If the data set is large, you may need to use a batching approach where you read a limited number of rows in each batch.)